Mapsui/Mapsui/README.md

 ## Mapsui (pronounced map-su-wii)

-Mapsui is a map component for apps built with: MAUI, WPF, Avalonia, Uno, Blazor, WinUI, Eto, .NET Android and .NET iOS.
+Mapsui is a map component for apps built with: MAUI, WPF, Avalonia, Uno, Blazor, WinUI, Windows Forms, Eto, .NET Android and .NET iOS.

 ## Quick Start
 Below is a table with the nuget packages for all the supported UI frameworks.
 The right most column has a link to the guickstart.